Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Learning Deep Tree-based Retriever

 \subsubsection{Suboptimality of Multi-class Cross-entropy Loss Under Beam Search}

 Treating the training task as a multi-class classification problem at each layer can alleviate shortcomings associated with binary classification.
-However, the multi-class cross-entropy loss still leads to suboptimality under beam search induced by the labeling of non-leaf nodes.
+However, the multi-class cross-entropy loss still leads to suboptimality under beam search.
 In this subsection, we demonstrate how multi-class cross-entropy loss results in suboptimal outcomes under beam search.

-Similar to Bayes optimality defined in \cite{yang2020consistency, zhuo2020learning}, we define the top-$k$ retrieval Bayes optimality under beam search to adapt to our hierarchical multi-class classification setting: \begin{Definition}[Top-$k$ Retrieval Bayes Optimal]Given the beam size $k$, the tree model consist of a tree $\mathcal{T}$ and a preference model $\mathcal{M}$ is top-$k$ retrieval Bayes optimal, if the following equation
+Similar to Bayes optimality defined in \cite{yang2020consistency, zhuo2020learning}, we define the top-$k$ retrieval Bayes optimality under beam search to adapt to our hierarchical multi-class classification setting: \begin{Definition}[Top-$k$ Retrieval Bayes Optimal]Given the beam size $k$, a tree-based model consist of a tree $\mathcal{T}$ and a preference model $\mathcal{M}$ is top-$k$ retrieval Bayes optimal, if the following equation

-holds for any $u\in \mathcal{U}$. \end{Definition} The underlying idea of {Definition \ref{def: top-k optimality}} is straightforward: for each user $u$, a top-$k$ retrieval Bayes optimal tree model should return the $k$ items with the highest conditional probabilities.
+holds for any $u\in \mathcal{U}$. \end{Definition} The underlying idea of {Definition \ref{def: top-k optimality}} is straightforward: for each user $u$, a top-$k$ retrieval Bayes optimal tree-based model should return the $k$ items with the highest conditional probabilities.

-Building on the {Definition \ref{def: top-k optimality}}, we show that optimizing a tree model using multi-class cross-entropy loss can result in suboptimal outcomes under beam search.
-Our demonstration leverages the property of Bregman divergence~\cite{banerjee2005optimality}.
+Building on the {Definition \ref{def: top-k optimality}}, we show that optimizing tree-based models using multi-class cross-entropy loss can result in suboptimal outcomes under beam search.
+Our demonstration leverages Bregman divergence~\cite{banerjee2005optimality}.
 Let $N$ denote the number of classes.
 For a strictly convex and differentiable function $\psi: \mathbb{R}^N \to \mathbb{R}$, the Bregman divergence $D_\psi: \mathbb{R}^N \times \mathbb{R}^N \to \mathbb{R}$ induced by $\psi$ is defined as follows: